-Wearing separates of one color with different textures and similar shades of that color is monochromatic dressing.
+Wearing separates all in one color with different textures, and similar shades of that color is monochromatic dressing.

 We spent Sunday afternoon at The Biltmore Estate enjoying a late lunch or early dinner on the Veranda at The Inn.

 Sometimes a reboot of hairstyle is also necessary.
 My hair has been cut several times lately by different stylists.
 (My friend Myra has been taking some much needed time off.)
 Not all stylists can cut fine curly hair well.
-A bad haircut can mean that it is difficult to style and I often end up with a look that makes me appear to be wearing a strange hat.
+A bad haircut can mean that it is difficult to style, and I often end up with a look that makes me appear to be wearing a strange hat.
 After four cuts in as many weeks, I have found a stylist who is getting me back on track.
-It will take most of the summer to recover my appropriate length but Sam at Design Studio in Johnson City has created a foundation cut that will allow my hair to follow its natural tendencies while growing back out.
+It will take most of the summer to recover my appropriate length.

 Mr. Mickey is always the dapper gentleman.